ryanongit04/adspy-coupon-code-and-free-trial/README.md

 ---

-## 💡 What Is AdSpy?
+## What Is AdSpy?

 AdSpy is a premium ad intelligence tool that helps marketers uncover and analyze paid ads running across Facebook and Instagram.

-With access to a massive database of over 100 million ads, it lets you search, filter, and see what’s working in real time — by niche, device, gender, language, affiliate network, and more.
+With access to a massive database of over 100 million ads, it lets you search, filter, and see what’s working in real-time — by niche, device, gender, language, affiliate network, and more.

-Whether you’re a dropshipper, affiliate, or brand owner, AdSpy helps you make data-driven decisions fast.
+Whether you’re a drop shipper, affiliate, or brand owner, AdSpy helps you make data-driven decisions fast.

 ### Key Features:
 - Advanced search filters: keyword, domain, advertiser, CTA, and more